-The end of the insurance period is December 10 for most spring planted crops; November 15 for sugar beets in most states and counties; and October 15 for potatoes in some areas.
+The end of the insurance period is October 15 for potatoes in some areas, October 31 for spring-planted wheat and barley for most areas; November 15 for sugar beets in most areas; and December 10 for most spring-planted crops, including corn and soybeans.
 The specific date is found in your crop provisions and is a contractual date that is not extended by the Risk Management Agency.
 Read the crop provisions in your policy to be sure of the date.

 - Additional Time to Harvest

 The Risk Management Agency’s procedures (Loss Adjustment Manual Standards Handbook, FCIC 25010) allow your crop insurance company to authorize policyholders, on a case-by-case basis, more time to attempt to harvest so claims can be settled based on harvested production.

 Your approved insurance provider may allow additional time to harvest when the following conditions are met: